bjcull/bjcull.github.com/_posts/2014-10-09-handling-validation-errors-with-angularjs-and-asp-net-mvc.md

             },
             {
                 Key: "",
-                Message: "That is not a suitabel name for a dog, please choose a new one."
+                Message: "That is not a suitable name for a dog, please choose a new one."
             }
         ]
     }